Bill, the Galactic Hero: Bloater Drive

 The standard ways of circumventing relativity in 1950s and 1960s science fiction were hyperspace, subspace and spacewarp.
 Harrison's contribution was the "Bloater Drive".
 This enlarges the gaps between the atoms of the ship until it spans the distance to the destination, whereupon the atoms are moved back together again, reconstituting the ship at its previous size but in the new location.
 An occasional side-effect is that the occupants see a planet drifting, in miniature, through the hull.

 Bowb

 Harrison introduced a new euphemism, "bowb", in the series to cover the vulgarity necessary to render military life accurately.
 It is used extensively in Bill, the Galactic Hero.

-Film adaptation
+Adaptations

+Topps Comics produced a three-issue adaptation of the first volume in 1994.

 Before his death in 2012, Harrison gave filmmaker Alex Cox an "academic license" to make a student film version of the novel with his students at the University of Colorado at Boulder, which Cox and the students completed and released in 2014.